ttopper/CPSC129/docs/09.2_Data_Processing/02_Spelling_bee_The_problem.md

 Computers are good where humans are weak (and vice versa of course): they are fast and systematic in their processing where we are slow and unreliable, so the suggestion has been made that the process be automated.
-You have been voluntold” to help them out.
+You have been “voluntold” to help them out.

 They have given you a text file of the test words ([spelling_list.txt](02_spelling_list.txt)), a CSV (Comma Separated